-‘[God] Sent Me Here For A Reason’: Lyft Driver Saves 86-Year-Old Woman When She Didn’t Show Up For Scheduled Ride
+‘Sent Me Here For A Reason’: Lyft Driver Saves 86-Year-Old Woman When She Didn’t Show Up For Scheduled Ride

 A sore left shoulder is the extent of Ms. Millie’s injuries after she fell in the bathtub at 4:30 a.m. while getting ready for her sister-in-law’s funeral.

-“When I got ready to get out, I slipped in the tube.
+“When I got ready to get out, I slipped in the tub.
 My feet went up and I couldn’t get out,” she said.

 Jersey Shore Businesses Putting Final Touches On Traditions Old And New Ahead Of Memorial Day Weekend